 - Parking –The guideline now allows zero parking in many cases for the accessory dwelling unit, as long as it’s near transit.

-Each city in Ventura County is enacting its own guidelines that generally follow the lead of the state rules but may have their own specific differences.
+Each city in Ventura County is enacting its own guidelines that generally follow the lead of the state rules but may have its own specific differences.
 Below are resources on Ventura County and various city’s accessory dwelling unit guidelines:

 County of Ventura Accessory Dwelling Unit Guidelines

 Thousand Oaks ADU Regulations

 Moorpark Accessory Dwelling Unit Process and Submittal Checklist

 Ventura City ADU Laws

 New ADU Laws for 2024

 The October 2023 passage of AB 1033 has generated a great deal of interest in the news media.
 This law permits the sale of an ADU separately from the primary residence on the property, which was never permitted in the past.
 However, there are a few significant obstacles worth mentioning that will likely limit the actual impact of this law in practice.